BBS-Springschool/bbs-springschool.github.io/_pages/schedule.md

 ---
 # Schedule for the BBS Springschool 2022

-Currently, the schedule is tentative and subject to regular updates due to the acceptance of speakers to give talks, educationals, or tours.
-If you are interested to present your work related to the general topic of the BBS Springschool or are willing to give an educational class please [contact the committee]({{ site.url }}/contact) as soon as possible.
+The final schedule, yet still a bit tentative and subject to change.
+If you are interested to present your work related to the general topic of the BBS Springschool within one of the Unconference session, please [contact the committee]({{ site.url }}/contact).

 ### Tuesday (5<sup>th</sup> of April):
 - 09:00 &ndash; 09:30 Welcome and Registration
 - 09:30 &ndash; 10:00 Introduction to Springschool and presentation of venue and projects
 - 10:00 &ndash; 17:00 Time to work on your projects
-- 14:00 &ndash; 17:00 <b>Science Communication, Design and and Plain Language</b>
+- 14:00 &ndash; 17:00 <b>Science Communication, Design and Plain Language</b>
   - 14:00 "The art of storytelling in scientific papers" Gayannee Kedia ([details]({{ site.url }}/events#gkedia))
   - 15:00 “Visualization and Visual Design” Verena Resch ([details]({{ site.url }}/events#vresch))
   - 16:00  "Simple, not rough.
 How to communicate your science in plain &ndash; yet accurate &ndash; language" Anna D'Errico ([details]({{ site.url }}/events#aderrico))